yashiwashi123/yashiwashi123.github.io/latrodectus.md

 BackGround: The stealer is gathered by emulating an infected host.
 One of the commands that gets sent is an instruction to download an additional payload from a specified uri on the C2 host.
 The following is an analysis of the stealer

 The stealer code shares functions with latrodectus, specifically the resolution of win API functions via their hash.

+You will need to deobfuscate the win API calls in order to view them.

+Unlike the loader, the stealer module does not obfuscate its strings.
+They are in plaintext.
+My speculative explanation for this is as follows: They follow the assumption that only legitimate bots could access this code, therefor obfuscating the strings is superfluous.
 ```c
   v5 = NtAllocateVirtualMemory_0;
   v6[0] = (__int64)&assignment_func;